-We research, develop and commercialize innovative technologies in two primary areas of focus: instrumentation and test & measurement products and healthcare products.
+We research, develop and commercialize innovative technologies in two primary areas of focus: instrumentation and test & measurement, sensing, and instrumentation products and healthcare products.
 We have a disciplined and integrated business model that is designed to accelerate the process of bringing new and innovative products to market.
-We identify technologies that can fulfill unmet market needs and then take these technologies from the applied research stage through commercialization.

-To manage a diverse set of products effectively across a range of development stages, we are organized into two main groups: our Technology Development Division (which generates contract research revenue) and our Products Division (which generates product and licensing revenue).
-Although revenues from product sales and licensing currently represent less than half of our total revenues, we continue to invest in product development and commercialization, which we anticipate will lead to increased product sales and improved margins.
-In the future, while we anticipate continued growth in technology development revenue, we expect that revenues from product sales and licensing will represent a larger proportion of our total revenues.
-In addition, we anticipate that future product and licensing revenues will reflect a broader and more diversified mix of products.
+We identify technologies that can fulfill large and unmet market needs and then take these technologies from the applied research stage through commercialization.
+Although revenues from product sales currently represent less than half of our total revenues, we continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.
+In the future, we expect that revenues from product sales will represent a larger proportion of our total revenues.
+In addition, we anticipate that, these revenues will reflect a broader and more diversified mix of products as we develop and commercialize new products.